vertoforce/serverpatdown/README.md

 # Serverpatdown

-This package takes a set of servers and server sources and searches the data on them against a set of rules
+This package takes a set of servers (or server sources) and searches the data on the servers against a set of rules

 This package basically combines `genericenrichers` with `multiregex`